-The following requirements are additional to the guidelines provided in the Communication and Design Manual and to the templates available from http://eeagrants.org/Results-data/Results-overview/Documents/Toolbox-for-programmes/Communication-templates
+The following requirements are additional to the guidelines provided in the Communication and Design Manual.

-- (1) Stickers: Any supplies or equipment purchased under the EEA / Norwegian FM 2009-2014 must be identified through the use of a sticker or plastic plaque attached to the equipment.
+- (1) Stickers: Any supplies or equipment purchased under the EEA / Norwegian FM 2014-2021 must be identified through the use of a sticker or plastic plaque attached to the equipment.
 In cases where the affixing of stickers does not lend itself to the project for duly justified reasons, the PP must ensure that a commemorative plaque indicating the supplies or equipment procured through the project is affixed at the site where the said items are stored / used. - (2) Use of specific media: The PP should provide justification supported with relevant sources for selecting particular newspaper/s, magazines, TV and radio stations to advertise on.
-If possible PPs are encouraged to be comprehensive in their selection of media (budget and justification permitting). - (3) Additional measures: The PP may carry out additional measures if they deem this appropriate.
-They shall consult the NFP/PO and inform it of their initiatives.
-Designs which differ from those indicated by the Communication and Design Manual need to be sympathetic to the standard designs and receive approval of the NFP/PO.
+If possible PPs are encouraged to be comprehensive in their selection of media (budget and justification permitting). - (3) Additional measures: The PP may carry out additional measures if they deem that appropriate.
+They shall consult the NFP and inform it of their initiatives.
+Designs which differ from those indicated by the Communication and Design Manual need to be sympathetic to the standard designs and receive approval of the NFP.